MaxBittker/NYDMWLwip/src/Contact.md

 <h2> Toward a Clean Energy Economy </h2>
 <p>
-Human-caused climate change risks pushing our climate system toward abrupt, unpredictable, and potentially irreversible changes with highly costly and dangerous impacts.
+Human-caused climate change risks pushing our climate system toward abrupt, unpredictable, and potentially irreversible changes with highly costly and dangerous impacts.</p><p>
-By making informed choices now, leveraging innovation and market forces consistent with the Bottom Line, organizations can lower costs and reduce risks for future generations – and ourselves.
+By making informed choices now, leveraging innovation and market forces consistent with the Bottom Line, organizations can lower costs and reduce risks for future generations – and ourselves.</p><p>
 We can take the first steps toward a clean energy future.
 <p>